vince7lf/aerial_wildlife_detection/doc/mapserver.md

 ## Docker vs Dev

-In the docker container, the mapserver workdir is located under '/home/aide/app/mapserv'.
+In the docker container, the mapserver workdir is located under _/home/aide/app/mapserv_ and images in _/home/aide/images_.
-Therefore in dev mode on the VBox VM, the mapserver files need to be located in the same folder.
+Therefore in dev mode on the VBox VM, the mapserver's files need to be located in the same folder.
 Create a new user 'aide' and move the mapserver folder into '/home/aide/app/' with the owner:group set to 'aide:aide'.

 ```